AliceO2Group/MonitoringCustomComponents/spark-streaming-aggregator/README.md

 1. Move created `.jar` file from `target/` to Spark's `jars/` directory
 2. Download the jars listed in **Package Dependencies** and move them to the Spark's `jars/` directory
 3. Edit the YAML configuration file
-4. Configure a Flume Avro Sink to transmit values to Spark (the values MUST have the format described below)
+4. Configure a Flume Avro Sink to transmit values to Spark (the input values MUST have the format described below)

 *Example:*
 ```